 The treatment of chronic total occlusions (CTO’s) is challenging for the endovascular specialist.
 Historically, long total occlusions were treated with bypass surgery.

 In recent years, complex tools such as Lasers, Radiofrequency Catheters and high speed cutters have been introduced to reopen these hard fibrous blockages.
 While successful they are complex and have associated expensive capital equipment costs.

 CapBuster is a balloon catheter & guidewire combination device that provides physicians with an easy-to-use and innovative solution.

 It will be used to re-open the most resistant occlusions where a calcified cap has formed on the surface of the blockage.
-CapBuster uses the mechanical advantage of a screw-thread and uses standard tool and techniques used in all angioplasties in every hospital cath lap in the world.
+CapBuster uses the mechanical advantage of a screw-thread and uses standard tools and techniques used in all angioplasties in every hospital cath lab in the world.

 It provides a simple, fast, cost-effective low risk method with a high degree of penetration through the calcified blockage to treat CTO’s with minimal training required for the Physician and no capital equipment required for the hospital.